puavo-org/puavo-os/parts/conf/README.md

 `dmidecode-*` (wildcard expands to any keyword supported by `dmidecode`), `pci-id` and `usb-id`.
 Field `matchmethod` determines the method for matching: `exact`, `glob` and `regex` are supported.
 Value is tested against the value of field `pattern`, and if a match is successful, parameters listed in `parameters` field will be set.
+Parameter values must be strings.

 ### Puavo Web